keep this website free for you. TaxTips.ca does

 not research or endorse any product or service appearing in

 should consult a qualified professional.

 Non-Refundable Personal Tax Credits - Base Amounts

 The tax credits in this table have been calculated using the indexation

 factors shown in the bottom line of the table.
-The indexation factors have
+The indexation factors have been confirmed

-Ontario amounts have been confirmed.
+amounts have been confirmed to CRA.

 equivalent to spouse amount is not the same as the spouse amount.
 It is

 $6,294, reduced when dependant income exceeds $629, and eliminated when dependant